 - Language: And if you're looking to expand to new markets, it's essential that your website is available in the language your consumers speak.
 And this isn't only the case for foreign markets.
 As we mentioned in our previous post, tourism is a key factor when it comes to investment in our country, given that many tourists who visit the country might want to buy something online that they've seen before their travels; if the website is in their language, it makes the potential sale much easier.

-How can localisation help improve my website?
+How can localisation improve the shopping experience?

 In our previous point we looked at how you need to translate your website into several languages to reach more people, or there's no point in working on everything else.
 The challenge lies beyond translation - in knowing how to adapt content and make it suitable for the corresponding market; and that's why localisation is so important.